 Amanda Liaw is a junior from Singapore pursuing a BFA in Film & Television Production.
 She currently serves as Artist Network Coordinator on the E-Board of USG’s Performing Arts Committee, having previously served as Logistics Coordinator for the 2016-2017 academic year.
 She also works on-campus as a Technical Theatre Assistant and Assistant Scheduling Manager with Trojan Events Services, and is interested in moving up the ranks to do live audio.
 In her free time, Amanda loves reading, watching movies, cooking, playing the drums, and thrift shopping.
 Eventually, one day, she’d love to build a fully self-sustainable house in which she can farm her own food, host parties, and make whatever art she wants.

-Jasper McEvoy is a junior from Palo Alto, California majoring in Environmental Studies with minors in Psychology and Spatial Studies.
-On campus, he assists Professor Eric Webb in his research on microbial communities, and serves as the co-lead of the USC Kinetic Environmental Team.
-He can also be found in the first row at football games with the Trojan Knights, practicing late night at Cromwell with the Men’s Ultimate Frisbee team, and eating free pizza at the Polymathic Academy.
+Jasper McEvoy is a junior from Palo Alto, California majoring in Environmental Studies with minors in Psychology and Thematic Approaches to Humanities and Society.
+On campus, he assists Professor Eric Webb in his research on microbial communities, and writes science news for the Annenberg Media Center.
+He can also be found tutoring at 32nd Street Magnet School with the Trojan Knights, practicing late night at Cromwell Field with the Men’s Ultimate Frisbee team, and eating free pizza at the Polymathic Academy.
 In his free time he is an avid reader and writer of science fiction.
-After graduation, he intends to go to medical school.
+After graduation, he intends to go to graduate school.

 Niriksha Mehta is a junior from Mumbai, India who is dual majoring in Economics and Mathematics and minoring in Business Finance.
 On campus, she is a member of the United Nations Ambassadors of USC, a social justice advocacy club, Habitat for Humanity, and is a research assistant at the Price School of Public Policy.
 Outside USC, she enjoys volunteering at service learning organisations, exploring new eateries around LA and binge watching Netflix specials.
 Niriksha is passionate about the empowerment of women and aims to implement the knowledge she has gained from USC back home in India after she graduates.
 She hopes to work in the fields of impact investing and strategic philanthropy.